nicolas-risberg/public-repo/highlights/_posts/2021-04-06-specialization.md

 for the directional light prior to working with new light types.

 I ventured to try out all the steps of the optimization outlined by **<a href="https://www.slideshare.net/BenjaminGlatzel/volumetric-lighting-for-many-lights-in-lords-of-the-fallen">Glatzel</a>**, including "nearest depth up-sampling" (see slide 38), to further make up for the fact that we are rendering to a half-resolution target.
-I could not make this work to satisfaction, but would be greatly beneficial in making the volumetric directional light look good I believe.
+I could not make this work to satisfaction, but it would be greatly beneficial in making the volumetric directional light look good I believe.

 <script src="/assets/js/jquery.photoset-grid.js"></script>